 • Create a schedule that works for you.
-Early each week, review the week's overview page and the "What do to this week" page in the module.
 Plan your week and schedule consistent blocks of time to work on this class.
 Just like if you had an in-person class.
+Early each week, review the week's overview page and your "To do list" for each week on that overview page.

 - Budget time for working online.
-You already know it will take you longer to respond to an online discussion than to raise your hand and comment in class so give yourself time! - Find a place to focus avoid shared spaces; let others know when you're working so they leave you alone (or remind you to stay on task!) - Check Canvas.
-I will post materials on Canvas, primarily using the announcement tool to post reminders twice a week and stay in touch with the class. - Don't procrastinate!
+You already know it will take you longer to respond to an online discussion than to raise your hand and comment in class so give yourself time! - Use Canvas features, like the calendar.
+Review your Canvas Calendar for assignment due dates.
+I will post materials on Canvas, primarily using the announcement tool to post reminders twice a week and stay in touch with the class. - Find a place to focus avoid shared spaces; let others know when you're working so they leave you alone (or remind you to stay on task!) - Don't procrastinate!
 It can be effortless to delay work when you're not physically attending class.
 Keep up with what's posted in Canvas daily set up a schedule for yourself so you don't fall behind. - Ask questions.
 If you don't understand something, don't sit in silence.
-Message me, come to office hours, or post a question on our Q-n-A board.
+Message me!
+And/or see me virtually in office hours.

-Plagiarism and Academic Honesty: Plagiarism is using someone else's UNIQUE ideas, words, theories, evidence, findings, argument, etc., and passing them off as your own by not properly attributing or acknowledging he original source of those ideas.
+Plagiarism and Academic Honesty: Plagiarism is using someone else's UNIQUE ideas, words, theories, evidence, findings, argument, etc., and passing them off as your own by not properly attributing or acknowledging the original source of those ideas.